FlyingDonkeyDev/angular2-typescript-gulp/README.md

-Angular2 with TypeScript and Gulp
+Angular2 with TypeScript, SASS and Gulp
 =================================

 A basic Angular2 application with Gulp as build system.